-Many different factors make compensating hospice physicians challenging.
-First, hospices frequently contract with several different physicians for services.
-While each hospice has a medical director, it may also have physicians who provide back-up to the medical director, participate in interdisciplinary team meetings, conduct face-to-face encounters, etc. These physicians may provide just a few hours of service each week or each month to a hospice.
-These physicians may also have private practices and responsibilities beyond their contracted work with the hospice.
-As a result, getting them to document their time and submit time records can prove difficult.
-Hospices are often advised to pay physicians on an hourly basis instead of a monthly stipend.
-Thus, we are asked Question #1: How do we pay physicians an hourly rate if they won't document their time?
+Hospices face one of these complicating factors because they commonly contract with multiple physicians for services.
+While each hospice typically designates a single physician to be the medical director, it is often necessary to have additional physicians who provide backup to the medical director, participate in interdisciplinary team meetings, and conduct face-to-face patient encounters, etc. These additional physicians may only provide a few hours of service each week or month to the hospice and usually have private practices and responsibilities outside of the hospice.
+Standard best practice to avoid inappropriate referral relationships is for hospices to pay physicians for services rendered on an hourly basis, instead of a monthly stipend.
+However, it can be difficult to get busy physicians to keep documentation of their services and submit time records.
+Question #1: How do we pay physicians an hourly rate if they don't document their time?

-Question #2: What do we pay our medical director for being on-call 24/7?
-Hospices are required to make physician services routinely available to patients on a 24/7 basis.
+Secondly, hospices are required to make physician services routinely available to patients on a 24/7 basis.
 Hospice nurses are often on-call to deal with after-hour patient needs.
 However, an on-call physician will also take phone calls and be available for situations that require a physician.
 Therefore, hospices ask about the value of on-call time and how to compensate physicians for this burden.
+Question #2: What do we pay our medical director for being on-call 24/7?

-Another frequent question relates to travel time.
-Hospices often contract with physicians to travel to patient homes and conduct the face-to-face encounters that are required by Medicare.
+Finally, another frequent question relates to physician travel time.
+Hospices often contract with physicians to travel to patients' homes and conduct the face-to-face encounters that are required by Medicare.
 These home visits may require a significant amount of physician travel time.
 Consequently, hospices frequently ask Question #3: How do we compensate physicians for all the drive time?